pablox-cl/systemd-user-units/README.md

 loaded, but since the support for upstream is inexistent (yet &mdash;I hope&mdash;), there's not too much you can do about it.

-I've learn everything from [http://pbrisbin.com/posts/systemd-user][pbrisbin excellent article] and of course, the awesome [https://wiki.archlinux.org/index.php/Systemd/User][Arch Linux Wiki].
+I've learn everything from [pbrisbin excellent article](http://pbrisbin.com/posts/systemd-user) and of course, the awesome [Arch Linux Wiki](https://wiki.archlinux.org/index.php/Systemd/User).

-To use this units, you **need** the [https://github.com/sofar/xorg-launch-helper][xorg-launch-helper].
+To use this units, you **need** the [xorg-launch-helper](https://github.com/sofar/xorg-launch-helper).

 Structure and how-to (sort of)
 ------------------------------